UNICEFECAR/parenting-app-bebbo-mobile/README.md

 2. Configure Firebase services

    - Please download [googleServices.json](https://drive.google.com/drive/folders/1jVX2T4fqYSxNrVmuVQSMD5j_lKJigXDA?usp=sharing) file from the provided link and paste downloaded debug and release keystore files at **/android/app/src/prodstaging** location inside your project.

+🚀 **Creating a New Instance:**
+To configure and deploy a new instance of the app, refer to the guidelines available in our [link](./readMeNewInstance.md).

 ## How to run and generate build